 To illustrate the concepts behind KeyMaster, consider a market data system where end users run webbased applications from PCs.
-These applications could be web pages running Java or Javascript in a browser, or native client applications.
+These applications could be browser-based (running Java, Javascript, or Microsoft SilverlightTM), or they could be native client applications.
 Some of the data required by these applications comes from one or more Caplin Liberator servers.
 Before the end users can run applications and access the data, they must be authenticated.
 For example, each user must log in by supplying valid user credentials, such as a user name and password.

 The user's application will typically need to access various servers - web application servers, Liberator servers, and so on.
-These servers will also require that the user be authenticated before the application will grant access to them.
+These servers will also require that the user be authenticated before the application can grant access to them.
 As a result, the user is presented with multiple prompts for user credentials at different points in the dialogue with the system.

-This is at best inconvenient for users, and can impose an administrative burden; for example, users have to manage multiple passwords which they therefore more easily forget, passwords expire at different times, and there are multiple databases and locations where user credentials are held.
+This is at best inconvenient for users, and can impose an administrative burden; for example, users have to manage multiple passwords which they therefore more easily forget, passwords will typically expire at different times, and there are likely to be multiple databases and locations where user credentials are held.

 A solution to these issues is to implement a single sign-on system.
 Each end user is authenticated just once, for example, by entering a single user name and password, or by using some other more sophisticated form of authentication such as a smart card.
-The authentication applies to all the applications and data for which the user has access rights, so that during the rest of the user's session access to the various servers that supply these applications and data is completely transparent to the user.
+The authentication applies to all the applications and data for which the user has access rights, so that during the rest of the user's session, access to the various servers that supply these applications and data is completely transparent to the user.
 No more log in prompts are issued for the remainder of the user's session; any further authentications required by the other servers are automatically performed in the background.